syncfusion-content/blazor-docs/blazor/datagrid/filtering.md

 In the Syncfusion Blazor Grid, you can establish an initial filter containing multiple values for a particular column, which helps you to preset filter conditions for a specific column using multiple values.
 This functionality allows you to display a filtered records in the grid right after the grid is initially loaded.

-To apply the filter with multiple values for same column at initial rendering by using Grid [Query](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_Query) property
+To apply the filter with multiple values for same column at initial rendering, set the filter [Predicate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridFilterColumn.html#Syncfusion_Blazor_Grids_GridFilterColumn_Predicate) object in [Columns](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridFilterSettings.html#Syncfusion_Blazor_Grids_GridFilterSettings_Columns) property of [GridFilterSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_FilterSettings) component.

-The following example demonstrates, how to perform an initial filter with multiple values for same **CustomerID** column using `Query` property
+The following example demonstrates, how to perform an initial filter with multiple values for same **CustomerID** column using `Columns` property of `GridFilterSettings` component and `Predicate`.

 {% tabs %}
 {% highlight razor tabtitle="Index.razor" %}